ics-software-engineering/meteor-example-cloudinary/index.md

 #### Create an "upload preset"

-Second, create an "upload preset" to allow unsigned uploading.
-You create an upload preset in the [Settings | Upload](https://cloudinary.com/console/settings/upload) area of your Cloudinary management dashboard.
+Now create an "upload preset" to allow unsigned uploading.
+You create an upload preset in the [Settings / Upload](https://cloudinary.com/console/settings/upload) area of your Cloudinary management dashboard.
 After it's been created, you will see something like this:

 ![](https://raw.githubusercontent.com/ics-software-engineering/meteor-example-cloudinary/master/doc/upload-preset.png)